 Lifelong Learning Houses WorkOne Express

-Harrison County Lifelong Learning hosts a career counselor from WorkOne on Mondays & Thursdays,
+Harrison County Lifelong Learning hosts a Career Coach from WorkOne on Mondays & Thursdays,

 8:30 AM - 4:30 PM.
 Clients can stop in to conduct job searches, complete a skills assessment, develop a career plan and receive information on training, referrals, and placement services.